C.E.M.A. (1942): Bringing Culture to the Masses

 "Yes, but they're part of it.
 We've got to fight, because if we didn't we wouldn't be free.
 Free to work, to play, to listen, to look at what we want to."

-The film doesn't cut back to the questioner, but I suspect that he still wasn't convinced that the Second World War is being fought for watercolours.
+The film doesn't cut back to the questioner, but I suspect that he still wasn't convinced that the Second World War is being fought over watercolours.

 All of this art and culture is intercut with scenes of factory workers making munitions.
 There are some interesting sequences here, showing the rows and rows of shells being made and then tanks rolling out of the factory and being transported onto railway wagons.
 To make it all a bit more cultural, this industrial activity is set to a soundtrack of classical music.